justinmeiners/efficient-programming-with-components/10_binary_counter.md

 But then we need lots of memory to save the intermediate results[^early-ref-to-inplace].
 Note that once a bottom-level round has been played, they are ready to move up.
 Our goal is to basically to become eager.
-Whenever elements are ready to be paired together we want to pair and compare them.
+Whenever elements are ready to be paired together, we want to pair them.
 So if we store only the winner at each level, we never need to store `log(n)` things.
 We can define the **power** of each element to be the number of "games they have played", in other words, the number of times they have been compared.